" The first draft of anything is shit."

 “I’m good Frank.
 How are you?”

-“You’d be a whole lot better if you’d get busy and quit daydreaming those dirty fantasies you have of you and me.
-Now get the fuck back to work.”
+“You’d be a whole lot better if you’d get busy and quit daydreaming those dirty fantasies you have of you I. Now get the fuck back to work.”

 I roll my eyes and a smile touches my lips.
 Good ole’ Frank.